adam-p/yesterday-i-learned/business.md

 * "The best way to use RSI is to watch and wait for it to enter a zone and then for the %K to cross the %D in the opposite direction.
 That tends to be a signal that the stock is going to reverse its trend and is a great time to buy or sell."
 * The stock's [beta](http://www.investopedia.com/terms/b/beta.asp) should be less than 1 (i.e. less volatile than the market). a Beta of 0.6 means the thing is 40% less volatile than the market.
 "Many utilities stocks have a beta of less than 1."
 "Negative betas are possible for investments that tend to go down when the market goes up."
 * "Buy low sell high" is great, but [do not let world events affect your investing decisions](http://www.cnbc.com/2014/03/03/warren-buffetts-5-key-investing-donts.html).
 During e.g. a war, stocks continue to go up.
 It is more worthwhile to hold onto securities (assets) than cash.
 * In August.
 "October is known for bringing the highest shifts in volatility for a couple of reasons: third-quarter earnings season kicks off early October, and trading volume is significantly higher after the calm summer months."
+[Coca-cola](https://finance.yahoo.com/quote/KO/) is almost cyclical in that you would have never lost money if you buy in August and sell in January.
 * A "buy" [limit order](http://www.investopedia.com/terms/l/limitorder.asp) can be used to trigger a buy when a stock dips below a certain price.

 #### [To sell](http://www.investopedia.com/financial-edge/0412/5-tips-on-when-to-sell-your-stock.aspx)